isaacobenzy/elevvo-machine-learning/Task1/Readme.md

 ## 📚 Student Final Score Predictor

 A machine learning project that predicts a student's **final exam score** based on key factors like study hours, sleep, class participation, and previous scores.
 This project is part of a Level 1 Machine Learning internship task.
+---
+You can find it at https://github.com/elevvo-machine-learning/Task1/blob/main/README.md
+---

-You can find it at https://github.com/elevvo-machine-learning/Task1/blob/main/README.md And test it via this link : https://student-score-ikedid.streamlit.app/
+ Test it via this link : https://student-score-ikedid.streamlit.app/
 ---

 ### 🚀 Features